-It's easiest to start scanning on the lowest floor and move up.
-This is not a hard requirement -- you can start scanning anywhere as long as every scan is connected.
-However, it's just simplest to start at the bottom and work up.
+- This isn't a hard requirement - you can start scanning anywhere as long as every scan is connected.
+However, connecting these scans is a much easier procedure if you start from the bottom and move up.

 Straight run (standard) stairs